ejamesc/jarvisbot/README.md

 * Grabs GIFs
 * Does Google searches
 * Does Youtube searches
+* Does Urban Dictionary searches
 * Does location searches
 * Does exchange rate conversions
+* Notifies everyone in a chatroom using their usernames
 * Displays the current air pollution index for all areas in Singapore
 * Clears your NSFW stuff